Minor TV celebs Rachel Riley and Tracy Ann Oberman teamed up with lawyer Mark Lewis to try to censor online

 Rowley wrote another paper for FREER that claimed to give advice to the young vanguard of the pro-capitalist army on how to spread the word and con the public.
 Full analysis here: Next Generation Deception

-FREER literature James Boyd-Wallis claimed to make the moral case for free markets is his essay ‘On Entrepreneurship’ in On Economic Freedom essays, starting on page 20.
+James Boyd-Wallis claimed to make the moral case for free markets is his essay ‘On Entrepreneurship’ in On Economic Freedom essays, starting on page 20.
 “The moral case rests on the idea that it is only with free enterprise that we can match reward to merit.”

 His fallacious argument was that risk-taking by people with wealth, to acquire more wealth, is a moral act rather than simply a financial decision where the balance between failure and success has been calculated before the risk is taken.

 “Free enterprise enables us to decide how to spend our time and talents to shape our lives.
 It enables us all to take risks, innovate, and — quite often — to make sacrifices to earn our success.
 Numerous studies show that earning our own success is essential to our fulfilment, and ultimately our happiness.
 Just look at small business owners, of which I am one.
 Many make less money than they would if they were employed.
 But they are often happier and more fulfilled because they can see the result of the effort they put in.”

 Writing when Jeremy Corbyn was Labour leader Boyd-Wallis admitted that free-racketeering lacks a moral case.

 “Just look at the claims of a ‘kinder, gentler’ politics.
 Left with a binary choice between the moral left and the materialistic right, it’s easy to see why the public swings left.
 It is this lack of a moral argument for free enterprise that has contributed to Britain’s leftward march.”

 His moral argument for “free enterprise” is not a moral argument.
 It is just a description to which he prepended the adjective “moral” in the hope that if it is repeated often enough as an “moral argument” then it would magically become so.